Soccertanker/Soccertanker.github.io/docs/food/sourdough.md

 This is to ensure that dough is strong and stretchy enough for further processing. image.png

-If you stretch part of the dough, and it stretches thin enough to see through it without ripping, the dough is strong enough and the stretch and fold sequences can be HALTED.
+If you stretch part of the dough, and it stretches thin enough to see through it without ripping, the dough is strong enough and the stretch and fold sequences can be ended.

 ### How to do a Stretch and Fold